nebulastream/nebulastream/docs/design/20241011_source_server.md

 The previous necessitate the assumption/invariant that more buffers exist than the number of sources registered.
 When a source wants to be registered and this would violate the requirement, performance will degrade.

-## 3) Move parsing out of the sources
-From the docs of ClickHouse: *For byte-oriented input/output, there are ReadBuffer and WriteBuffer abstract classes [...]
-Read/WriteBuffers only deal with bytes.*
-Having parsers inside the sources mixes logic and code for retrieving external data (I/O) with the interpretation of the raw bytes ingested (compute).
-Instead, parsing should be done as the first part of a pipeline.
-This enables the sources to concern themselves with the single simple task of reading data into `TupleBuffer`s and handing them out to consumers.
-Furthermore, pushing certain operations to parsing will be possible, like filtering unparsed data, etc.
-To implement this, we simply remove all parsing-related code from the sources.
-Other components need to handle it from now on, which results in a set of new challenges: writing raw data into buffers leads to additional complexity for downstream components.
-Buffers are not self-contained and have tuples potentially spanning over subsequent buffers, which leads to problems when picking up these buffers from multiple threads.

 - start with a high-level overview of the solution
 - explain the interface and interaction with other system components